Skip to main content

 i.
 The university department will be the only party authorized to communicate with Event & Guest Services regarding the event.

 a.
-The Stamp departmental unit will serve as the primary contact for the event and will take on all responsibilities associated with being the primary contact.
+The Stamp departmental units will serve as the primary contact for the event and will take on all responsibilities associated with being the primary contact.

 4. Sponsor Limitations

 c.
-Programs or events intended for the purpose of profit-making by corporate co-sponsors will not be permitted.
+Programs or events intended for the purpose of profit-making by corporate co-sponsors are not permitted.

 d.
-The campus sponsoring organization must assume complete responsibility for the program, including the nature of the event, planning and implementation of the event, maintenance of facilities, and legal liabilities.
-This includes having the organization’s primary event contact present during the event.
+The sponsoring campus organization must assume complete responsibility for the program, including the nature of the event, planning and implementation of the event, maintenance of facilities, and legal liabilities.
+This includes having the organizations primary contact present during the event.

 e.
 No alcohol or tobacco products may be contributed or advertised.